 the home series.

 My current series of work Home started in 2019, exploring the word ‘home’ and what it means, not only to us as humans but also the many insects, mammals, fish and other creatures with which we share our planet.
-This became a huge area to explore so I created a statement to use as the basis for my project.

 Home gives us a feeling of belonging no matter whom or what we are, whether it is a nest, house, habitat or ocean.
 It is a place to feel safe, comfortable, connected or part of a community.
 A home provides space for an individual to shelter, sleep and eat in relative peace.
 For families, tribes or colonies it has the added opportunity to communicate and share knowledge.
 Whatever organism we may be, we all have a place where we feel comfortable – we know it as home.